-The Report has been completed to the fullest extent possible.
+The Report, which can be found here has been completed to the fullest extent possible.
 While data is not always available in the quantity or quality desired, through lack of consistent emission information or due to the difficulty of reporting against certain asset classes, this should become more readily available over time.
 It is hoped that the level of detail and number of areas covered can increase with each future reporting period as the industry makes positive steps forward and as more disclosures become mandatory.